 Regardless of the form of homelessness, international research on the gap in life expectancy consistently reveals large differences among those who are experiencing homelessness compared to those who aren't—more than 30 years in the United Kingdom and the United States (Maness & Khan 2014; Perry & Craig 2015), and more than 10 years for people in marginal housing in Canada (Hwang et al. 2009).

-More recent research has shown that much of this gap is due to conditions which could be effectively treat1.ed with appropriate health care (Aldridge et al. 2019).
+More recent research has shown that much of this gap is due to conditions which could be effectively treated with appropriate health care (Aldridge et al. 2019).
 A study from Scotland found that interactions with health services increased in the years prior to becoming homeless, with a peak in interactions around the time of the first assessment as homeless—particularly for services related to mental health or drug and alcohol misuse (Waugh et al. 2018).
 The authors submit that the pattern of health service use suggests that health services could play a role in preventing homelessness by identifying risk factors, and early intervention.

-In 2014, an estimated 1 in 4 (26%) people in Australia who had ever experienced homelessness assessed their health as fair or poor, compared with 14% of those who had not experienced homelessness (ABS 2015a).
+In 2014, an estimated 1 in 4 (26%) people in Australia who had ever experienced homelessness assessed their health as fair or poor, compared with 14% of those who had not experienced homelessness (ABS 2015).
 (Note that the data source is limited to people who had experienced homelessness but who were living in private dwellings at the time of the survey.)

 In general, a higher proportion of people who reported at least 1 experience of homelessness had a health condition or disability compared with those who had never had an experience of homelessness (Figure 1).
 People who had experienced homelessness were more likely to report having a mental health condition or a long-term health condition, with depression, back pain or back problems, anxiety and asthma the most commonly reported long-term conditions.

-The vertical bar graph shows the self-assessed health status for people who had not experienced homelessness as well as for those who had experienced homelessness in the past.
+The grouped vertical bar graph shows the self-assessed health status for people who had not experienced homelessness as well as for those who had experienced homelessness in the past.
 The graph shows that there was a higher proportion of individuals reporting a long-term health condition, a mental health condition or disability amongst those who had experienced homelessness in the past compared with those who had not experienced homelessness.

 Figure 1 data table (124KB XLSX)